The Complete Guide

 Corozal House of Culture

 This distinctive building with a red roof located here functions as the town’s main museum.
-Unfortunately, it’s not open on weekends, so be sure to go for a visit you’re in Corozal during the week!
+Unfortunately, it’s not open on weekends, so be sure to go for a visit if you’re in Corozal during the week!

 Since Corozal isn’t filled with activities per se, I think it’s fair to say that the town’s restaurants count as a main attraction.
 Read on to see what kind of delicious local cuisine can be found here!